Ranitomeya: Taxonomy

 In 2006 Grant et al. revised the systematics of poison dart frogs and placed many species formerly classified in the genera Dendrobates, Minyobates and Phyllobates in Ranitomeya.
 In 2011 Brown and colleagues, following other scientists who assumed the existence of two distinct clades in Ranitomeya, erected the genus Andinobates for 12 species of Ranitomeya.

 Ranitomeya and Andinobates frogs can be distinguished from those in genera such as Dendrobates in that they are generally smaller, have more than two colors, and seem to glitter if viewed from certain angles.
 Ranitomeya is widespread in the Amazon basin, whereas Andinobates species are found only in the northern Andes down to Central America.

 Description

 Adults measure no more than 21 mm in snout–vent length and are typically brightly colored, often with bright yellow, red, or green dorsum that can be uniform in color or with stripes or dots.
 Also the throat has distinctive color, usually yellow, orange or red.
 Dorsal skin is smooth or weakly granular.
 The head is narrower than the body.
 Fingers and toes bear discs, with those on the fingers being large.
-Some species, such as R. Variabilis, in the genus exhibit tadpoles transport and cannibalistic behavior.
+Some species in the genus, such as R. variabilis, exhibit tadpole transport and cannibalistic behavior.